Name Lady Banks Rose

 Origin Eastern Europe, the word lilac is traced to Persia

-Use Old fashioned garden background
+Use Old fashioned garden background, dyes (see notes)

 Attract Bees, hummers